 You can not or rather you should not visit Milan without trying at least a few of the exquisite restaurants or tasting some delicious traditional meals.
-You can have your pick of a Rissoto Milanese, Ossobuco, or Costoletta a la Milanese, or maybe just have a coffee Bar Luce.
+You can have your pick of a Rissoto Milanese, Ossobuco, or Costoletta a la Milanese, or maybe just have a coffee at Bar Luce.
 I will not spoil your curiosity but I will give you a few of the most unique places to have a look at.

 Cascina Cuccagna is a little renovated farm property, dating to the 17th century, that now houses a restaurant.
 Fresh food delivered by local farmers, a garden, and let’s not forget the bar turned into a hip space for local young creatives and tourists alike.

-But if your style leans more towards Michelin star restaurants, you can try one of the top-rated ones, such as Cracco.
+But if your style leans more towards Michelin-star restaurants, you can try one of the top-rated ones, such as Cracco.
 You will get an experience with first-class courses and service that will leave your taste buds enchanted.

 Milan has a lot of faces and cool experiences for you to emerge into.
 And one of these not-to-miss experiences is a visit to the Isola.
 This is one of the most vibrant neighborhoods in Milan, perfect for another type of trip.
 Tiny, narrow streets with graffiti walls, fashion boutiques, organic food shops, and family-run trattorias are all around.
-Or you can pick a cool cafe to rest, enjoy the flea market experience, or have a drink in one of the many trendy bars.
+Or you can pick a cool cafe to rest in, enjoy the flea market experience, or have a drink in one of the many trendy bars.